stealsocks/joodaloop.com/content/colophon.md

 </table>

 Pages weigh an average of 15kb after the fonts have been cached.
 Thus, the majority of it's load time is taken up by latency, not bandwidth.
-That, in turn, is minimised using Netlify's global CDN and prefetching/caching.
+That, in turn, is minimised using Netlify's global CDN and prefetching + caching.

 ### II.
 Thoughtfulness

+How can I make navigation as seamless as possible?
+How can I maintain a high level of information density with a minimal (yet beautiful) layout?
+These are the questions that guided most of design for this version of the site.

-There are annoying bugs that must be dealt with, quality is choosing to care about them.
+There are also annoying bugs and imperfections that will pop up across platforms and viewports, caring for quality means choosing to care about them.
+It might seem wasteful to put so much effort into tiny details like "should the transition delay on this hover efect be 0.4s or 0.45s?", but I consider it to be reasonable investment.

-<div class=quote> "But the joy of web design & typography is that just its presentation can matter a little to all your pages." <a href="">Gwern</a> </div>
+<div class=quote> "[T]he joy of web design & typography is that just its presentation can matter a little to all your pages." <a href="https://gwern.net/design#benefit">Gwern</a> </div>

 ### III.
 Simplicity

 Simplicity does not imply minimalism.
 Nor does it necessarily involve strict rules like "No Javascript or animations!"

 The real goal is to have the site be as easy as possible to maintain, modify, and add to.
-Pick a simple set of guiding rules, and stick by them whenever possible.
-In my case, this involved picking a single-layer folder heirarchy, basic color palette, one stylesheet, and zero external dependencies or [JS frameworks](https://infrequently.org/2023/02/the-market-for-lemons/).
+To pick a simple set of guiding rules, and stick by them whenever possible.
+In my case, this involved picking a simple folder heirarchy, basic color palette, one stylesheet, and zero external dependencies or [JS frameworks](https://infrequently.org/2023/02/the-market-for-lemons/).